 \section{Abstract}

 Let $K$ be a mixed characteristic complete discrete valuation field with residue field admitting a finite $p$-basis, and let $G_K$ be the Galois group.
-Inspired by Liu and Zhu's construction of $p$-adic Simpson and Riemann-Hilbert correspondences over rigid analytic varieties, we construct such correspondences for representations of $G_K$.
-As an application, we prove a Hodge-Tate (resp. de Rham) ``rigidity" theorem for $p$-adic representations of $G_K$, generalizing a result of Morita.
+Inspired by Liu and Zhu's construction of $p$-adic Simpson and Riemann--Hilbert correspondences over rigid analytic varieties, we construct such correspondences for representations of $G_K$.
+As an application, we prove a Hodge--Tate (resp. de Rham) ``rigidity" theorem for $p$-adic representations of $G_K$, generalizing a result of Morita.